phguo/Auto-nuaa.portal/README.md

 sudo defaults delete /Library/Preferences/SystemConfiguration/com.apple.captive.control Active
 ```

 ### Usage
 - Connect to "nuaa.portal".
 - Using with Alfred keyword "nuaa login" to login to "nuaa.portal".
 - Using with Alfred keyword "nuaa logout" to log out.

+---

 ### Changelog
 For the versions available, see [releases on this repository](https://github.com/phguo/Auto-nuaa.portal/releases).

+- __v1.0.1__ - May 01, 2021
+    - *Add:* Added an Hammerspoon config file `uto-nuaa.portal.lua`.

 - [__v1.0__](https://github.com/phguo/Auto-nuaa.portal/releases/tag/v1.0) - May 21, 2020
-    - *Update:* This workflow will not work till the WebView popup for captive portal is closed, fixed this by disable the "Captive Network Support" in macOS.
+    - *Update:* This workflow will not work till the WebView popup for captive portal is closed, fixed this by disable the "Captive Network Support" in MacOS.
     - *Add:* Added an optional `config.py` file to store username and password.
     - *Update:* Modified the request URL.